Sciss/NeovimSwing/README.md

 ## requirements / installation

-This project builds with sbt against Scala 2.13.
+This project builds with sbt against Scala 2.12, 2.13, 3 (JVM).

-## running

 Use `sbt Test/run`.
 It assumes the `nvim` executable is on the `PATH`.
 Neovim 0.5.0 or higher is required.
 Use `sbt 'Test/run --help'` to see options.

+## linking

+The following artifacts are available:

+    "de.sciss" %% "neovim-swing" % v

+The current version `v` is `"0.1.0"`.

+## contributing

+Please see the file [CONTRIBUTING.md](CONTRIBUTING.md)

 ## setting up nvim

-clone the repo and `git checkout -b stable stable` to select nvim 0.5.0.
+clone the [repo](https://github.com/neovim/neovim/) and `git checkout -b stable stable` to select nvim 0.5.0.
 Build via

     sudo apt install ninja-build gettext libtool libtool-bin autoconf automake g++ pkg-config unzip curl make distclean